-- procedures to minimise the risk of child-on-child abuse; - the systems in place (and they will be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously; - how allegations of child-on-child abuse will be recorded, investigated and dealt with; - clear processes as to how victims, perpetrators and any other children affected by child-on-child abuse will be supported; - a recognition that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported; - a statement which makes clear there is a zero-tolerance approach to abuse, and it will never be passed off as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children; - recognition that it is more likely that girls will be victims and boys' perpetrators, but that all child-on-child abuse is unacceptable and will be taken seriously; and - o the different forms child on child abuse can take, such as: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - o abuse in intimate personal relationships between peers; - o physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment.
-Part five of KCSIE 2023 guidance and Sexual violence and sexual harassment between children in schools and colleges will respond to reports of sexual violence and sexual harassment;
+- procedures to minimise the risk of child-on-child abuse; - the systems in place (and they will be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously; - how allegations of child-on-child abuse will be recorded, investigated and dealt with; - clear processes as to how victims, perpetrators and any other children affected by child-on-child abuse will be supported; - a recognition that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported; - a statement which makes clear there is a zero-tolerance approach to abuse, and it will never be passed off as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children; - recognition that it is more likely that girls will be victims and boys' perpetrators, but that all child-on-child abuse is unacceptable and will be taken seriously; and - the different forms child on child abuse can take, such as: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - \circ abuse in intimate personal relationships between peers; - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;

-- Consensual and non-consensual sharing of nudes and semi-nude images and/or videos36 (also known as sexting or youth produced sexual imagery): the policy will include the school or college's approach to it.
+- sexual violence and sexual harassment.
+Part five of KCSIE 2024 guidance and Sexual violence and sexual harassment between children in schools and colleges sets out how schools and colleges will respond to reports of sexual violence and sexual harassment; - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos36 (also known as sexting or youth produced sexual imagery):the policy will include the school or college's approach to it.
 The Department provides Searching Screening and Confiscation Advice for schools.
-The UKCIS Education Group has published Sharing nudes and semi-nudes: advice for education settings working with children and young people which outlines how to respond to an incident of nudes and semi-nudesbeing shared; - o causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexualactivity with a third party - o upskirting (which is a criminal offence6), which typically involves taking a picture under a person's clothing without their permission, with the intention ofviewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - initiation/hazing type violence and rituals.
+The UKCIS Education Group has published Sharing nudes and semi-nudes: advice for education settings working with children and young people which outlines how to respond to an incident of nudes and semi-nudesbeing shared; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexualactivity with a third party - upskirting (which is a criminal offence6), which typically involves taking a picture under a person's clothing without their permission, with the intention ofviewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - initiation/hazing type violence and rituals. - Children with disabilities are also three times more likely to be abused than their peers.